MahmoudMohajer/goat/typescript/examples/vercel-ai/avnu/README.md

 model: ollama("qwen2.5-coder:14b")
 ```

-then you can prompt the agent to do tasks like swap, send, and get balance with prompts like these:
+## Usage Examples

+You can prompt the agent to perform various tasks.
+Currently supported tokens are: USDC, STARK, ETH, and EKUBO.
+But for swap you need to pass the token address as example in the prompt.

+Example prompts:
-- swap 2 USDC to ETH
+- `swap 0.2 USDC to ETH`
+- `swap 0.0003 ETH to 0x00c530f2c0aa4c16a0806365b0898499fba372e5df7a7172dc6fe9ba777e8007` (NOSTRA token address)
-- send 0.01 ETH to 0x1234567890123456789012345678901234567890
+- `send 0.000001 ETH to __your_target_wallet_address__`
-- get my wallet address and STRK token address and pass them to the relevant tool to get the balance
+- `get my wallet address and STRK token address and pass them to the relevant tool to get the balance`
+- `what is my wallet address?`
+- `give STRK token address`